 - Solr relies heavily on memory for caching frequently used data.
 Allocate at least 50% of your server's memory to Solr, but the exact amount will depend on the size of your dataset and your query patterns.

-- Use the Solr Admin Dashboard to monitor memory usage, and ensure that the JVM heap size is appropriately configured in `solrconfig.xml`.
+- Use the Solr GC logs to monitor memory usage, and ensure that the JVM heap size is appropriately configured in 'solrconfig.xml'.

 - Use SSDs (Solid-State Drives) rather than HDDs (Hard Disk Drives) for your Solr data.
 SSDs provide faster read and write speeds, which are crucial for efficient indexing.

-- Monitor disk space regularly to prevent running out of storage, as it can lead to indexing errors.
+- Monitor disk space regularly to prevent running out of storage, as it can lead to indexing errors and corrupted index segment files.

 - Solr can take advantage of multi-core CPUs for parallel processing of indexing tasks.
 Ensure your server has enough CPU cores to handle concurrent indexing requests effectively.